miwermi/UFOs/README.md

 <img src="https://github.com/miwermi/ufos/blob/main/static/images/city+shapefilter.png" align="right" width="500" height="293" alt ="screenshot: City & Shape Filter">

+At it's initial creation, the page only allowed for one search category, Date, which was triggered after date entry with a button event using javascript's d3.select.property:

+    function handleClick() {
+      // Def variables:
+      let date = d3.select("#datetime").property("value");
+      let filteredData = tableData;

+       // If a date is entered...
+      if (date) {
+        filteredData = filteredData.filter(row => row.datetime === date);
+      }

+       // Rebuild the table using the filteredData buildTable(filteredData);
+    }

-At it's initial creation, the page only allowed for one search category, Date, which was triggered after date entry with a button event.
-Further development added addtional search optiosn for City, State, Country and Shape, and the search trigger was moved to a "change" event on each input box when the user hits enter.
+Further development was done to add addtional search options for City, State, Country and Shape.
+Instead of creating a handleClick/filter button for each category,  and so multiple filters could be selected to narrow search results, the search trigger was moved to a "change" event on each input box, activated whenever a user hits enter.

+  // Def variable and function to store all filter values as an object: var srchFilters = {};

+  function updateFilters() {

+      let srchInput = d3.select(this);
+      let srchValue = srchInput.property("value");
+      let filterID = srchInput.attr("id");

+      // Add any changed filter to to the filters list (or clear values): if (srchValue) {
+          srchFilters[filterID] = srchValue;
+      }
+      else {
+          delete srchFilters[filterID];
+      }

+      // Call next fitler function
+      filterTable();

+    }

+    function filterTable() {
+      let filteredData = tableData;

+      // Loop through all of the filters and store filter data Object.entries(srchFilters).forEach(([key, value]) => {
+          filteredData = filteredData.filter(row => row[key] === value);
+      });

+      // Rebuild the table using the filteredData buildTable(filteredData);
+    }

 This works well enough, and is somewhat intuitive, but the dataset is sparse and there are many search posibilities that will return nothing.

 Figure 1: Results of a Date Filter
 Figure 2: Results of a State Filter